aawalimbe/mahagr-app/README.md

-# 🌲 Forest Department GR & Updates App
+# Forest Department GR & Updates App

 **Client:** Rahul Sapkal, RFO
 **Prepared By:** Akshay – Alpha Developer Team
 **Date:** 30 Nov 2024
-**Last Updated:** September 2025
+**Last Updated:** January 2025

 ---

 ## 📱 Project Overview

 This Flutter-based mobile application enables Forest Department staff and stakeholders to access Government Regulations (GRs), law updates, and official communications in various formats (PDF, text, images).
 The app is designed for cross-platform use (Android/iOS/Web/Desktop), with a focus on speed, clarity, and accessibility.
-The project now includes a complete PHP backend API for user management and document handling.
+The project includes a complete PHP backend API for user management and document handling.

 ---

 ## 🎯 Key Features

 ### ✅ **Implemented Features**

 - **User Authentication:** Secure login and registration with form validation and PHP backend integration
 - **Password Management:** Forgot password functionality with email-based reset and secure password updates
 - **Department Selection:** Users can select their department and district for personalized content